-The MSc in Information Systems Management (ISM) is a conversion programme that is designed with significant input from industry to enhance graduate’s employability which is demonstrated by an excellent employment record.
+The MSc in Information Systems Management (ISM) is a conversion programme that is designed, with significant input from industry, to enhance graduate’s employability which is demonstrated by an excellent employment record.
 Now, more than ever, we continue to witness the need for information systems across business and society.
 Yet, we live in a world that is in constant change and evolution of customer preferences and requirements.
 For organisations to be competitive nowadays, they must clearly understand and leverage new technological advancements to survive in a market.
-Therefore, the design, implementation, and management of information system is of central to how organisations successfully transform.
+Therefore, the design, implementation, and management of information systems is of central importance to how organisations successfully transform.

 Upon completion of the MSc.
 Information Systems Management, students will have acquired industry-standard skills and in-depth knowledge to: